fahamutech/bfast-tools/README.md

 Default port is 3000, but you can change it by change a value of `port` option.

-When everything is ok, you will see `FaaS Engine Listening on 3000` or any port number you specify.
+When everything is ok, you will see `BfastFunctions Engine Listening on 3000` or any port number you specify.

 ### Use functions you write